Soft-photon theorem for pion-proton elastic scattering revisited: Introduction

 We worked in the framework of QCD and treated electromagnetism to lowest relevant order.
 As theoretical tools we used the Ward-Takahashi identity \cite{Ward:1950xp,Takahashi:1957xn} and the Landau conditions giving the position of singularities in amplitudes; see \cite{Landau:1959fi} and chapter 18 of \cite{Bjorken:1965}.
-To our surprise, we found a result for the $\om^0$ term different from the one given in \cite{Low:1958sn}.
-We analyzed this difference and found that in \cite{Low:1958sn} energy-momentum conservation was not taken into account correctly.
-In Appendices~A and B of \cite{Lebiedowicz:2021byo} we also gave a critical discussion of the terms of order $\om^0$ presented in \cite{Burnett:1967km,Lipatov:1988ii, Gervais:2017yxv,Bern:2014vva,Lysov:2014csa}, all of which have problems, according to our analysis.
+We calculated the terms of order $\omega^{-1}$ and $\omega^{0}$ for the reaction (\ref{1.1a}).
+At first we were surprised to find a result for the $\omega^{0}$ term different from the result given in \cite{Low:1958sn}.
+But now we hope to have cleared up everything in the Erratum to \cite{Lebiedowicz:2021byo} and in~\cite{Lebiedowicz:2023ell}.
+We had been misled by the fact that in the literature frequently Weinberg's version of the soft-photon theorem is used but addressed as Low's theorem.
+In \cite{Lebiedowicz:2023ell} we have shown that these two versions of soft-photon theorems have a \textit{different} meaning and must not be confounded.
+Weinberg's version of the soft-photon theorem gives the pole term $\propto \omega^{-1}$ in the amplitude, that is the first term in a Laurent expansion around $\omega = 0$, the phase-space point corresponding to no radiation.
+In \cite{Lebiedowicz:2021byo} and \cite{Lebiedowicz:2023ell} we have given the term of order $\omega^{0}$ in this Laurent expansion for (\ref{1.1a}).
+Low's soft-photon theorem deals with the amplitude for (\ref{1.1a}) at a given phase-space point \textit{with} radiation and provides an approximate expression there.
+All this and the relation of Low's and Weinberg's soft-photon theorems are discussed at length in \cite{Lebiedowicz:2023ell}.

 In our present paper we continue our studies of soft-photon production in hadronic reactions.
 In \cite{Lebiedowicz:2022nnn,Lebiedowicz:2023mhe,Lebiedowicz:2023rgc} we treated bremsstrahlung and central-exclusive production of soft photons in proton-proton collisions at high energies.
 There we used the tensor-Pomeron model \cite{Ewerz:2013kda} as theoretical tool.
 Now we shall study the reactions